 6. From the two experiments you should have learned about two important things that wetlands do.
-Write down the two functions of wetlands that you observed?
+Write down two things wetlands can do.
 Think about how much water and sediment entered the rivers in each experiment.

 Wetlands can absorb excess water and prevent flooding and they can filter sediment out of the water before it enters rivers or the Bay.